brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 Moreover, as a language without named arguments, we have a different problem when it comes to `@_generic_@` here.
 It takes two `int`s and a `bool`.
 There is no natural order for these parameters, so who knows what `@_generic_@(1, 4, false)` means &mdash; especially since `@_generic_@(false, 1, 4)` would also compile.
 This suggests simply not having it as a user-facing algorithm.
 Or we could use an aggregate to mock up named arguments via designated-initializers, as in `@_generic_@({.step=1, .size=4, .partial=false})`.
 This is a very useful pattern, but one which has no precedent in the standard library as of this writing.

 Ultimately, we don't think an algorithm like `@_generic_@` would necessarily be useful for C++, and it wouldn't really help much in specifying either `chunk` or `slide` (and definitely not `stride`).
 But these are important algorithms that come up frequently enough to be in consideration for Tier 1.
-We tentatively label them all as Tier 2, but at the higher end of Tier 2.

 ## The take/drop family